 Tax declarations and payment

-For employment income, tax has to be declared and paid provisionally on a monthly/quarterly basis by the 20th day of the following month/the 30th day of the month following the reporting quarter, respectively.
+For employment income, tax has to be declared and paid provisionally on a monthly/quarterly basis by the 20th day of the following month/the final day of the month following the reporting quarter, respectively.
 The amounts paid are reconciled to the total tax liability at the year-end.
-An annual final tax return must be submitted and any additional tax must be paid within 90 days of the tax year end.
+An annual final tax return must be submitted and any additional tax must be paid by the last day of the 3rd month of the following tax year for employer PIT returns and by the last day of the 4th month of the following tax year for individual PIT returns.

 For non-employment income, the individual is required to declare and pay PIT in relation to each type of taxable non-employment income.
 The PIT regulations require income to be declared and tax to be paid on a receipt basis.